 Who is going to buy my policy?

-Life insurance policies are purchased by licensed life settlement provider companies who are interested in buying a variety of assets to balance their overall investment portfolios.
-Most provider companies work exclusively with large institutional investors such as banks and pension funds.
+Life insurance policies are usually purchased by life settlement provider companies who are interested in buying a variety of assets to balance their overall investment portfolios.
+Most provider companies work with large institutional investors such as banks and pension funds.

 How am I protected financially?

 There are no out of pocket costs when you work with us and you have no obligation to sell your policy or to accept any offer.
-A third party escrow company is used in every transaction and we work with only the most reputable licensed companies in the industry.
+A third party escrow company is generally used to disburse the funds.

 Will my privacy be protected?

 In most states you have 15 days (in some states up to 30 days) after the receipt of the proceeds to change your mind.

 Why should I work with a life settlement broker?

 We strongly recommend working with a licensed life settlement broker rather than directly with a buyer.
 As a broker, we will shop your policy to more than 30 licensed buyers and provide you with several offers to choose from.
 This competitive bidding process means that you will get the most for your policy.
 And unlike direct buyers, we are able to provide you with access to multiple offers and choices.

 Should I work with more than one life settlement broker?